 The body and mind are VERY connected, so they influence each other.
 The posture you take can help concentration, or can act as a distraction.

 The ideal position to meditate is seated down, without leaning your spine.
 You can sit on a cushion on the floor or, if that is too hard, on a chair (more info on meditation seats here).
 By time, however, I would encourage you to use seated positions.
 The key element of this posture is having the spine fully erect and unsupported (from the pelvis to the neck), and your arms and legs relaxed.
 As we are not used to being with our backs unsupported, this may take a bit of time to get use to and to develop the back muscles.

 Having said that, it is definitely possible and good to meditate lying down also.
 Especially if you are in your first weeks of practice, or if you are doing guided meditations, I would not worry much about doing it lying down.
 Whatever is comfortable for you and get you started, is great.

 The monks and yogis spent centuries trying different postures, and found that sitting in what we now know as “meditation posture”, is one that helps us focus the most.
 That is the reason why we sit down in a specific posture – your mind affects your body, but also your body affects your mind.

 Eyes open or closed?

+Can you meditate with your eyes open?
 Should I keep my eyes open or closed?